bioinfo-pf-curie/raw-qc/README.md

 ### A pipeline to control the quality and trim adapters of FastQ files.

 Raw-QC is a standard quality control pipeline written in bash.
-Input reads (paired or single) adapters are removed with Autotropos a wrapper of Atropos.
-Autotropos is able to detect adapters contents from a list of adapters.
+Input reads (paired or single) adapters are removed with Atropos that able to detect adapters contents from a list of adapters.

 **Please see the** [documentation](docs/README.md) for install and usage process.